-LAW is excited to announce its support for Legal Action Lebanon.
-Legal Action is fully funded and supported by LAW.
-Legal Action uses creative strategies to increase access to justice for women and girls, and those who have been subjected to sexual and gender-based violence.
-Legal Action does this through legal aid and empowerment, strategic litigation and targeted legal advocacy.
-Legal Action has recently opened an office in Beirut and has initiated a number of projects.
-By the end of January 2019, Legal Action will offer legal assistance and representation in 12 Social Development Centres across the country.
+Legal Action is fully funded and supported by LAW; using creative legal strategies to increase access to justice for women and girls, and those who have been subjected to sexual and gender-based violence.
+These strategies are implemented through a combination of legal aid and empowerment, strategic litigation and targeted legal advocacy.
+In 2019 Legal Action opened an office in Beirut and is now providing legal assistance and representation from Beirut and four field offices in Alay, Burj Hammoud, Tripoli and Akkar.

-Legal Action’s legal aid lawyers will cooperate closely with the international lawyers in LAW’s network to develop innovative legal strategies designed to increase access to justice for survivors of sexual violence, people who are stateless, and others who have suffered egregious human rights violations and abuses.
+Legal Action’s legal aid lawyers work closely with international lawyers in LAW’s network to develop innovative legal strategies designed to increase access to justice for survivors of sexual violence, people who are stateless, and others who have suffered egregious human rights violations and abuses.

 Gender inequality in Lebanon is particularly stark.
 According to 2017 the Gender Gap Index, Lebanon ranks fifth to last in the Middle East and North Africa region (ranked at 137), behind only Saudi Arabia, Iran, Syria and Yemen.
 Since 2010, Lebanon has seen a consistent decline in its global index rank.
 LAW’s work on Lebanon is focused on legal aid and empowerment of women, including Lebanese women, women from the Syrian and Palestinian refugee communities, and female domestic workers.